shiju-john/grapho/README.md

 # Grapho
 This is the back end service for the dynamic chart.
+Service side is written on top of Spring JPA.
+Which includes the JWT based Authorization using Asymmetrical Encryption.
 ## Services
 Following are the different services avilable in this project
 ### A. OAuth2 Service